 The good sport Laurie Mitchell has the plum part of the Queen.
 When not wearing her foolish mask, she’s revealed in a none-too imaginative gory horror face.
 Mitchell would one year later be one of the frisky musicians in the ‘Sweet Sue & her Society Syncopators’ band in Some Like it Hot; when Marlyn Monroe was unavailable for publicity photo shoots, legend has it that the perfectly formed Mitchell posed with Jack Lemmon and Tony Curtis, and Monroe’s head was later pasted over hers.
 That indignity and her lemon-meringue horror makeup in this movie have ‘worthy trouper’ written all over them.

 Although there are more space babes in Queen than in any of the other girlie space operas, they aren’t well deployed.
 All seem to be show-biz pros, va-va-voom lookers.
-They might land a featured bit in a TV show one day, and the next day moonlight opening a supermarket or showing off new cars at a trade show, Vanna White-style.
+They might land a featured bit in a TV show one day, and then moonlight opening a supermarket or showing off new cars at a trade show, Vanna White- style.
 Lisa Davis (just above) and Barbara Darrow have parts big enough to be singled out in the final cast list.
 Eleven more showgirls make the title credits but do little but march in stiff lines, brandish ray guns and shout ‘Botchino!’
 That translates roughly to, ‘Do what I say!’

 Equally remarkable is the chief henchwoman of Yllana’s ‘posse,’ Lynn Cartwright (center guard in red, just above).
 Tall and statuesque, Cartwright enjoyed a long marriage to actor-writer Leo Gordon and appeared to good effect in some of the movies he wrote, notably 1960’s The Wasp Woman.
 Her claim to fame came decades later playing Geena Davis as an older woman in 1992’s A League of Their Own.
 Everybody remembers how well Cartwright’s performance matched that of Ms. Davis.